iCliniq Logo

 • Urine tests - A urine test assesses protein, albumin, and creatinine.

-• Imaging Studies - Ultrasound examination shows the presence of reduced cortical thickness, increased echogenicity, or scarring.
-A renal ultrasound doppler is performed if renal artery occlusion is suspected.
+• Imaging Studies - Ultrasound examination shows reduced cortical thickness, increased echogenicity, or scarring.
+If renal artery occlusion is suspected, a renal ultrasound Doppler is performed.

 • Biopsy - A biopsy is performed to diagnose the etiology of the disease and the extent of fibrosis.